 Where this canopy device is added to the model it should be positioned on the uppermost Surface of any wall (over the upper windows) since all the windows/ curtain walls below will also be shaded by this device.
-A FenestraPro sample shading device family suitable for use in a detailed Revit model is available by downloading the sample detailed model here.
+A FenestraPro sample shading device family suitable for use in a detailed Revit model is available for testing by downloading the sample detailed model here.

-The Shading Viewer also displays the shading effects of any feature on the model and any surrounding features.
+The Shading Animation Viewer also displays the shading effects of any feature on the model and any surrounding features.

 Note: Extruded mullions are not currently supported and these will not reduce the results (extending a curtain wall mullion as a shading device).
 This is in development and will be addressed in a future release.